 Stormwater Steward Award

 Each year, the Athens-Clarke County Stormwater Management Program presents the Stormwater Steward Award to an organization, business, individual, or community group that has gone above and beyond to reduce the impact of stormwater runoff on our waters through a specific project, practice, or event.
-You can nominate a project using the online form here.
 A list of past stormwater steward winners can be found here.

 Know of someone or some project that deserves to be honored?
 Nominate them for our 2021 Stormwater Steward Award by filling out the application.
 Submissions are due by Monday, March 1.

 Congratulations to the 2020 Stormwater Steward Award Winner(s): McLane Company and Armentrout, Matheny, Thurmond P.C.

 Pocket wetlands are constructed marsh lands meant to control stormwater volume while treating water quality.
 Back in 2017, McLane Company was required to install Stormwater practices when they decided to expand a parking lot.
 Due to very large volumes of runoff coming from the property, as well as offsite runoff from Old Hull Road and Athena Drive, traditional treatment methods were not feasible at this location.
 A pocket wetland was chosen as the best solution, and once it was designed by AMT and installed later on, it was the first of its kind here in Athens.